快猫短视频

 Smoking increases the risk of liver cancer.
 People who smoked and stopped have a lower risk than those who still smoke, but both groups have a higher risk than those who never smoked.

-Being obese (very overweight) increases the risk of developing liver cancer.
-This is probably because it can result in fatty liver disease and cirrhosis.
+Having excess body weight increases the risk of developing liver cancer.
+This is probably because it can result in MASLD and cirrhosis (see above).

 Type 2 diabetes

-Type 2 diabetes has been linked with an increased risk of liver cancer, usually in patients who also have other risk factors such as heavy alcohol use and/or chronic viral hepatitis.
-This risk may also be increased because people with type 2 diabetes tend to be overweight or obese, which in turn can cause liver problems.
+Type 2 diabetes has been linked with an increased risk of liver cancer, usually in people who also have other risk factors such as heavy alcohol use and/or chronic viral hepatitis.
+This risk may also be increased because people with type 2 diabetes tend to have excess body weight, which in turn can cause MASLD and other liver problems.

 Certain rare diseases